thewtex/thesis/introduction/background_and_significance.rst

 calcific, often associated with stability, compared to non-calcific areas.
 It was found that gene expression of factors that promote interleukin 8 and monocyte chemoattractant protein 1, associated with inflammation and thereby vulnerability, were higher in non-calcified areas [Wahlgren2009]_.
-For example,
 Lee et al. performed a mechanical finite element analysis simulation using the morphology of 12 unruptured human coronary lesions and assumed appropriate mechanical material properties for the tissue components.
 When comparing images